kragen/derctuo/veskeno-outline.md

 admit I spent another half hour after those 96 minutes looking to see why it was so slow...)

+However, an important caveat here: because this virtual machine implementation does not bounds-check memory accesses, it fails to be deterministic.

 In theory, someone implementing Veskeno will not have to write and debug the Fibonacci program and other test programs as they are writing their virtual machine, much less revise the definitions of the